Comilla Victorians: Season 4 (2016)

-Season 5 (2017-18)
+Season 5 (2017)

 Tamim Iqbal was announced icon player of the team and the skipper as they didn't extend Mashrafe Mortaza's contract this time unlike in 2016.
 Mohammad Salahuddin returned as the team's coach after a single season stint with Chittagong Vikings.
 All-rounder Mohammad Nabi from Afghanistan and Pakistani seamer Imran Khan Jr. joined the team after finishing a season with the Vikings.
 Shoaib Malik returned after spending some time with Nabi and Imran at the dressing room last year while English keeper Jos Buttler, Kiwi batter Colin Munro, Pakistani seamer Hassan Ali, Hasan's ‘new-sensation’ countryman Fakhar Zaman, Lankan all rounder Angelo Mathews and more players will be representing the Victorians for the first time.
 Marlon Samuels and Rashid Khan has been retained by the team management.

 In the draft, their first pick was pacer Al-Amin Hossain.
 Their surprise picks were all-rounder Mahedi Hasan, pacer Mehedi Hasan Rana and Zimbabwean cricketer Solomon Mire.

 In the group games, Comilla performed very well.
 The team went on to win 9 games and losing 3, topping the leaderboard.
-However, the team suffered a heavy defeat against Dhaka Dynamites in Qualifier-1.
+However, the team suffered a heavy defeat against their arch rival Dhaka Dynamites in Qualifier-1.
 Rangpur Riders eliminated them in Qualifier-2 which was filled with controversy.
 Due to persistent rain, the match was signaled to resume the next day which was against the bylaws of BPL.
 The rule was if the match had to be called off, then the team higher in group rankings would advance, hence Comilla Victorians’ team management were very angry.

-Season 6 (2018-19)
+Season 6 (2019)

 All the franchises were given until 30 September 2018 to submit their 4 retained cricketers.
 Comilla Victorians retained Tamim Iqbal, Imrul Kayes, Mohammad Saifuddin and Shoaib Malik.
 As all franchises are allowed to sign 2 foreign players pre-draft (but they can't be their players from last season), Comilla went ahead and signed English all rounder, Liam Dawson and Sri Lankan Asela Gunaratne.

 In the draft, Comilla's notable domestic picks were pacer Abu Hider and wicket-keeper batsman Anamul Haque.
 Some of their overseas picks were all-rounders Shahid Afridi and Thisara Perera as well as West Indian batsman Evin Lewis and Australian batsman Steve Smith, who is currently serving a one-year ban for Ball tampering.
 Their most interesting pick was young Afghanistan left-arm seamer Waqar Salamkheil.
 Overall, the Victorians managed to forge a very balanced side.

 Comilla Victorians beat Rangpur in the playoff to reach final.
-In the final Tamim slammed 141 in just 61 balls as Comilla beat Dhaka to be crowned BPL 2018-19 Champion.This is Comilla Victorian's 2nd BPL trophy.
+In the final Tamim slammed 141 in just 61 balls as Comilla beat their rival Dhaka to be crowned BPL 2018-19 Champion.This is Comilla Victorian's 2nd BPL trophy.